mam-luk/kipchak/README.md

 ## What is Kipchak?

 Kipchak is an API Development Kit (or ADK) to rapidly build APIs.
-It's built on years of experience and managing APIs in production that handle thousands of concurrent requests.
-This kit has been put together so it becomes easier for our teams to maintain and upgrade such APIs.
+It's built on years of experience and managing APIs in production environments that handle thousands of concurrent requests.
+This kit has been put together to make it easy for our teams to maintain and upgrade such APIs.
 It's built on top of the
 <a href="https://www.slimframework.com/" target="_blank">Slim Framework</a> and may be described as a packaged
 version of Slim.
 It does not take anything away from Slim and you can still use anything within Slim with Kipchak.